FeliGcc/OllamaSpam-telegram/README.md

 </p>

 # Commands
 `/r` - The main and only function for working with API.
 To make it work you need to reply to a message with the /r command.
+If a message is spammed, the user is banned for 30 days

 `/start` - Just printing the welcome message.